-The modern workforce depends on software like never before—and with that dependence comes an increasing IT cost.
+The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

-For example, SaaS platforms have been on a growth streak for over the past decade.
+For example, SaaS platforms have been on a growth streak for the past decade.
 According to Allied Market Research, the SaaS industry is expected to reach a $702B valuation by 2030, growing annually at an 18.8% compounded rate.

 That’s great news if you’re a SaaS founder, VC, or an AE at a SaaS startup, but not so great if you’re a growth-stage company that depends primarily on SaaS platforms for your software needs.

-Why?
-Gartner estimates that roughly 50% of cloud spending is wasted or underutilized, usually by companies that buy redundant subscriptions or multiple licenses for the same SaaS that goes unused.
+A lot of cloud spending is wasted or underutilized, usually by companies that buy redundant subscriptions or multiple licenses for the same SaaS that goes unused.
 Flexera estimates that the annual SaaS waste figure is closer to 29%, or roughly $17M per organization.

 This article will guide you through software license management, including the type of licenses software applications are distributed under, best practices for managing end-user licenses internally, challenges common to enterprise SaaS management, and an overview of the best software asset management tools for IT teams.